aspose-cells/Aspose.Cells-Products/cells/en/python-java/conversion/numbers-to-tabdelimited/_index.md

 The following example demonstrates how to convert NUMBERS to TABDELIMITED in Python.
 {{% blocks/products/pf/agp/text %}}

-Follow the easy steps to convert NUMBERS into TABDELIMITED.
+Follow the easy steps to convert NUMBERS to TABDELIMITED.
 Upload your NUMBERS file, then simply save it as TABDELIMITED file.
 For both NUMBERS reading and TABDELIMITED writing you can use fully qualified filenames.
 The output TABDELIMITED content and formatting will be identical to the original NUMBERS document.

 {{% /blocks/products/pf/agp/text %}}